kent64/blog/content/posts/2020-11-01-portfolio/index.markdown

 </div>

-  - My Model so far is NOT GOOD.
-I have violated one assumption.
-Collinearity makes it difficult as I have seen to assess individual predictors.
   - we can do a few thing to deal with collinearity:
       - remove them
       - Combine them to make a new variables mathematically based on the context and theory of the model